ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 ## 2. Technical Specifications

-We selected the following hardware components and parameters to make the system accurate:
+It was selected the following hardware components and parameters to make the system accurate:

 | System Component | Technical Specification | Primary Role |
 | :--- | :--- | :--- |